Applications to be a 2022 RISE Mentor are due Sunday, February 13, 2022. Apply here.

 • Four RISE training dates throughout the spring semester (exact dates will be made available to selected mentors)

-If you have questions about becoming a mentor, please contact Clara Dwyer, Assistant Director in the Center for Engagement and Inclusion.
+If you have questions about becoming a mentor, please contact the Office of Engagement and Inclusion.